jafaryor/algorithms-and-data-structures/src/readme.md

 The  following  problems  reduce  to   shortest  paths  in  weighted digraphs:
 * Single-source shortest paths in undirected graph.

-    Given an edge-weighted un-directed graph with nonnegative weights and a source vertex `s`, support queries of the form Is there a path from `s` to a given target vertex `v`?
+    Given an edge-weighted undirected graph with nonnegative weights and a source vertex `s`, support queries of the form Is there a path from `s` to a given target vertex `v`?
 If so, find a shortest such path (one whose total weight is minimal).

 * Parallel precedence-constrained scheduling.